Mereep/stop_loss_cowboy/readme.md

 # Stop Loss Cowboy
-Calculates a stop loss proposal based on a simple heuristic
+Calculates a stop loss proposal for shares based on a simple heuristic

 ## Get started
 Prerequisites: